animatlabs/animatlabs.github.io/_posts/2023-05-15-refit-api-sdk.md

 ### Driver Console Application

-Finally, we can create a console application that utilizes the `StudentsServiceConsumer` to interact with the API.
+Finally, we can create a console application that uses the `StudentsServiceConsumer` to interact with the API.
 The application displays a menu of options for reading all students, creating a student, reading a student by ID, updating a student, deleting a student, and exiting the program.

 ```csharp
 using AnimatLabs.Api.Consumer;